 - Spouses and children who precede the veteran in death may also be eligible to be buried here.

-- Any member of the Reserve forces who die while on active or training duty or were eligible for retirement pay may also be interred.
+- Any member of the Reserve forces who die while on active or training duty or was eligible for retirement pay may also be interred.

 Tax Benefits for Veterans